nikasakandelidze/Devops-Trainer/README.md

 	- Question/Answer part
 	- Free style part

+	Project is fully written in vanilla javascript, without any framework like React or Angluar, the reason being for author to get more familliar with the Javascript language and get the fundamental idea of the inner workings web platforms.

 ## Detailed information about Git Trainer sub-program
 	So as said above, Git trainer has 2 main parts, let's review them seperately to make everything explicit.